 The lovable giant Maine Coon cat is a generally healthy and hardy breed of cat.
 There is some data that suggests that the average life span of these cats ranges anywhere from 10-12.5 years while other data reports that these cats can live up to 15 years and beyond.

-Of course with the proper care the life expectancy of these cats can be extended.
-While they are a generally healthy breed as with all cats, diet, exercise and general health care is going to play a role in how long the cat lives.
+Of course, with the proper care, the life expectancy of these cats can be extended.
+While they are a generally healthy breed as with all cats, diet, exercise, and general health care are going to play a role in how long the cat lives.

-The number one thing you can do to make sure that your Maine Coon cat stays on the longer end of the expectancy rule is to feed him/her a diet that is fat free and that is sourced from a high quality dry mix.
-Insuring that the cat is not over fed is key to a healthy cat.
+The number one thing you can do to make sure that your Maine Coon cat stays on the longer end of the expectancy rule is to feed him/her a diet that is fat-free and that is sourced from a high-quality dry mix.
+Ensuring that the cat is not overfed is key to a healthy cat.